qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

   all fields are taken.

 ``Spoke point layer`` [vector: any]
-  Additional spoke point layer
+  Additional spoke point layer.

 ``Spoke ID field`` [tablefield: any]
-  Field of the spoke layer with ID to join
+  Field of the spoke layer with ID to join.

 ``Spoke layer fields to copy``
   Optional